ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 Template, the client MUST reject its configuration and abort the request without sending it to the UDP proxy.

-Since the original HTTP CONNECT method allowed conveying the target host and port but not the scheme, proxy authority, path, nor query, there exist clients with proxy configuration interfaces that only allow the user to configure the proxy host and the proxy port.
+The original HTTP CONNECT method allowed for the conveyance of the target host and port, but not the scheme, proxy authority, path, or query.
+Thus, clients with proxy configuration interfaces that only allow the user to configure the proxy host and the proxy port exist.
 Client implementations of this specification that are constrained by such limitations MAY attempt to access UDP proxying capabilities using the default template, which is defined as "https://$PROXY_HOST:$PROXY_PORT/.well-known/masque/udp/{target_host}/{target_port}/", where $PROXY_HOST and $PROXY_PORT are the configured host and port of the UDP proxy, respectively.
 UDP proxy deployments SHOULD offer service at this location